sepidehsalman/Cross-Publication-Insight-Assistant/README.md

 ## 🧱 Project Structure

-├── backend/ # API server & data processing
+├── backend/ # API server & data processing\
-├── frontend/ # UI for interactive exploration
+├── frontend/ # UI for interactive exploration\
-├── .gitignore
+├── .gitignore\
-├── README.md
+├── README.md\
-└── …
+└── ...

 > ⚙️ The backend handles data collection, processing, and analysis.
 > 🖥 The frontend is a React/JS client for visualizing insights.